Fantasy NASCAR Similar Track Guide

 COTA and Sonoma

-Charlotte Roval, Indy RC and the Chicago Street Course
+Charlotte Roval and the Chicago Street Course

 I view Watkins Glen as largely a unique track.
 That said, study overall road course racing prowess.